 4. Let Personal Betterment Be Part of Your Culture

-If you’re scouting leadership talent from all backgrounds and at every level, supporting their proactive commitment to personal betterment is essential.
-Online resources, conferences, membership in professional associations, internships, leadership development programs, support networks, periodicals and other publications — utilizing a variety of tools to engage emerging leaders at various stages in their development will demonstrate how your company values it.
+Supporting their proactive commitment to personal betterment is essential if you scout leadership talent from all backgrounds and levels.
+Online resources, conferences, membership in professional associations, internships, leadership development programs, support networks, periodicals and other publications — utilizing various tools to engage emerging leaders at different stages will demonstrate how your company values it.

 5. Consider Leaders with an Eye for Greatness

 Leaders lead.
-They don’t need to be a “manager” to show leadership abilities.
-We’ll see them helping our colleagues.
-We’ll see them helping others, their teams, the department and the company grow.
-It’s smart to reward and encourage those moments where we see emerging leaders lead.
-They'll appreciate it when we publicly praise valued behaviors and actions and, it’s highly likely they’ll be delighted when we promote them.
+They don't need to be a "manager" to show leadership abilities.
+We'll see them helping our colleagues.
+We'll see them helping others, their teams, the department and the company grow.
+They'll appreciate it when we publicly praise valued behaviors and actions and will likely be delighted when we promote them.

-Attracting and retaining emerging leaders is not going to get easier in this New Age of WorkTM.
-At the risk of stating the obvious, Work from AnywhereTM is going to make it easier for people to find their version of a great Workplace.
-The best Workplaces support continuous growth, recognize the above-and-beyond-contributions, and create an environment where developmental opportunities happen organically and become part of the culture.
-It’s wise to not only demonstrate that we support individualized leadership development opportunities but to make it Almost EasyTM for our people to help us build extraordinarily productive, humane and resilient companies.
+Attracting and retaining emerging leaders will not get easier in this New Age of WorkTM.
+At the risk of stating the obvious, Work from AnywhereTM will make it easier for people to find their version of a great Workplace.
+The best Workplaces support continuous growth, recognize the above-and-beyond contributions, and create an environment where developmental opportunities happen organically and become part of the culture.
+It's wise not only to demonstrate that we support individualized leadership development opportunities but to make it easier for our people to help us build extraordinarily productive, humane and resilient companies.

 How Ninety Helps

-Ninety’s integrated business building and awareness tools make it Almost Easy for you to not only identify and develop emerging leaders but create a healthy, functional and cohesive leadership team.
+Ninety's integrated business building and awareness tools make it easy for you to identify and develop emerging leaders and create a healthy, functional and cohesive leadership team.
 For instance, you can:

 Ninety's tools create a clear way for leaders to see specific roles and responsibilities and how they are measured: